-New Federal Ruling: Starting with the 2016 academic year, students will be able to fill out the FAFSA (Free Application for Federal Student Aid) starting October 1, 2016.
-For the upcoming 2020-2021 academic year using prior year tax return (2018 tax return).
+New Federal Ruling: As of the 2016 academic year, students will be able to fill out the FAFSA (Free Application for Federal Student Aid) starting on October 1.
+For the upcoming 2021-2022 academic year, students and parents should complete the FAFSA using their 2019 tax information.